EggTronic/web-audio-visualization-tool/README.md

       Unstable, since it requires an AudioBuffer as input which is not provided by the audio element.
 Currently, I remain the original audio element since it is easy to handle the audio control.
 I uses another AJAX http request to get the buffer from the same audio source to get the BPM.
       I wish one day, the we can get the AudioBuffer from audio element, before that, I would like to move BPM as a util function.

+     You can see a log of BPM info from browser console (f12) once audio has been loaded.
-     You can access the BPM detection function through util (I will move it to util soon)
+     You can access the BPM detection function through util (I will move it to util soon).
 ---
 ## 🖥 Environment Support
 - Currently only support the latest browsers such as Chrome, but will implement the support for more browers in the future.